klan86at/Default_Risk_Score_Prediction/README.md

 ## 🧩⚙️ The Approach

+### 1. Data Loading and Cleaning

+- The dataset was loaded using `pandas`.
+- Null values were checked using `.isnull().sum()` and handled appropriately (e.g., imputation or removal).
+- Data types were verified and converted if necessary (e.g., converting categorical variables to numeric).
+- Outliers were identified and treated using statistical methods like IQR or domain knowledge.
+-
-### 1. Multicollinearity Handling: Successive VIF Testing
+### 2. Multicollinearity Handling: Successive VIF Testing
 - A **Variance Inflation Factor (VIF)** test was performed to detect multicollinearity.
 - Features with a VIF value greater than **10** were removed iteratively.
 - After dropping the feature with high VIF (`credit_score`), a second VIF test confirmed all remaining features were within acceptable limits.